MicrosoftDocs/SupportArticles-docs/support/dotnet/csharp/compute-hash-values.md

 ---
 # Use Visual C# to compute and compare hash values

-This article describes how to obtain a hash value and how to compare two hash values to check whether they are identical by using Visual C#.
+This step-by-step article shows you how to obtain a hash value and how to compare two hash values to check whether they're identical by using Visual C#.
+It also provides a code sample to show how to do this task.

 _Original product version:_ &nbsp; Visual C#
 _Original KB number:_ &nbsp; 307020

 ## Summary

-This step-by-step article shows you how to obtain a hash value and how to compare two hash values to check whether they are identical.
-This article also provides a code sample to show how to perform this task.

 This article refers to the following Microsoft .NET Framework Class Library namespaces: